mapbox/eslint-config-mapbox/readme.md

     }
     ```

+    For TypeScript, prefer `.eslint.js` and use the snippet below:

+    ```javascript
+    'plugins': [
+      '@typescript-eslint',
+      'prettier'
+    ],
+    'parserOptions': {
+      'tsconfigRootDir': __dirname
+    },
+    'extends': [
+      '@mapbox/eslint-config-mapbox/node14-typescript'
+    ]
+    ```

-3. Specify the version of Node.js your project uses by setting `.engines.node` in your `package.json`.
+3. Specify the version of Node.js your project uses by setting `.engines.node` in your `package.json`, according to the settings you choose.

     ```json
     "engines": {